dkebler/4S/README.md

 	- [HTML Templates and Layout](#html-templates-and-layout)
 	- [Your Content](#your-content)
 - [Todos](#todos)

 <!-- /TOC -->

 ## Status

-Currently the project supports/uses [Hugo](https://gohugo.io/) (a static site generator) for parsing markdown and building the html pages combined with sass for styling (using libsass), bower for code sass libraries, Gulp for tasks and file streams, and finally deployment to an Amazon S3 bucket or gh-pages (no web server needed)!
+Currently the project supports/uses [Hugo](https://gohugo.io/) (a static site generator) for parsing markdown and building the html pages combined with sass for styling (using libsass), Bower for scss/sass libraries, Gulp for command line tasks and file streams, and finally deployment to an Amazon S3 bucket or gh-pages (no web server needed)!

 __Best Feature:__ By using Wiredep and node-sass I have replaced the need for compass (and thus ruby) so that you can continue to use just the filename of bower packages in your sass @imports (no need for a path)!!!